 We make philosophical assumptions and ask philosophical questions–about fairness, freedom, and friendship; obligation, family, and the environment; objectivity, taste, and facts vs. opinions; God, purpose, and what it is to live a meaningful life.

-Chances are you’ve had not just one, but many thoughts about these things.
+Chances are you’ve had many thoughts about these things, perhaps even very recently.

 Today, however, sustained philosophical thinking is practiced mostly in universities.
 Its benefits are bestowed only on the select few who enroll in a philosophy course.

 We can do better.

 Founded in November 2015, the Center for Public Philosophy is making this happen through a variety of initiatives.
 Some of our initiatives engage the public directly in philosophical activities; others apply insights from the history of philosophy to urgent problems of current public concern.